DIRECTIONS from Lymington/Yarmouth Wightlink ferry terminal

 By bus

 From Yarmouth: Catch No.7 towards ‘Alum Bay/Totland’ from bus station outside the ferry terminal.
 Get off at the stop ‘Heathfield Road Top’.
 Walk on up Heathfield to the main road, turn right, cross, and walk down Monks Lane.
-It’s about 1/2 mile.
+It’s about 1/2 mile to BAYVIEW, SEAVIEW and CHINE COTTAGE, and 1 mile to VALLEY VIEW.

-From Ryde or Fishbourne ferry terminals: catch No.9 to Newport bus station, then change to No.7.
+From Ryde or Fishbourne ferry terminals: catch No.9, and from East Cowes No.5, to Newport bus station, then change to No.7.

 ACCESSING THE BUNGALOW